frasercrmck/formative.vim/README.md

 \<C-K> is the default 'leader' key in this plugin.
 Follow this key with whichever motion or text object you like, as in the examples above.
 It can be customised: see below.

+ClangFormat can also be made to work with vim's built-in `formatexpr`, allowing `gq` to work as normal.

+    setlocal formatexpr=formative#ClangFormat('formatexpr')

 #### Special Bindings

 A 'quick' ClangFormat binding is provided via `<Plug>FormativeLine`.
 This works on the current line alone.
 Its default mapping is `<C-K>k`, which is designed to emulate vim's `c -> cc`, `d -> dd` line-wise operations.